cwill747/angular-libphonenumber/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
-* Environment name and version (e.g. PHP 5.4 on nginx 1.9.1):
-* Server type and version:
+* Angular version:
-* Operating System and version:
+* Browser type and version:
-* Link to your project:
+* Link to your project (if applicable):